nprapps/dailygraphics/README.md

 #### Terminal shortcut

-Do you use [iTerm2](http://iterm2.com)?
-Here's [a sample AppleScript](https://gist.github.com/alykat/debf281765db3a0c2e88) to automatically launch a three-paned terminal window (one for the dailygraphics machine, one for the local webserver, and another for the separate graphics repo).
+Do you use [iTerm2](http://iterm2.com) as your terminal app?
+Here's [a sample AppleScript](https://gist.github.com/jjelosua/53b416bd6655605846264eb9378e9c0e) to automatically launch a three-paned terminal window (one for the dailygraphics machine, one for the local webserver, and another for the separate graphics repo).

-*June 3rd, 2016*: If you are using iTerm v3 then use this updated [AppleScript](https://gist.github.com/jjelosua/53b416bd6655605846264eb9378e9c0e). iTerm has made a [non-backwards compatible](https://iterm2.com/version3.html?src=4) change to their Applescript syntax

 You can save this locally, customize it to match your own configuration and add an alias for it to your `.bash_profile`.